-Development in areas at current or future risk from flooding will be subject to a Flood Risk Assessment which applies the 'sequential test' and 'exception test' and demonstrates that:
+Development in areas within Flood Zones 2 and 3 as shown in Figure 13, will be subject to a Flood Risk Assessment which applies the 'sequential test' and 'exception test' and demonstrates that:

 - a. there are no other reasonable available sites for the development; - b. there are sustainability benefits to the community that outweigh flood risk; and - c. the development can be made safe for its lifetime without increasing risk elsewhere.